mars0i/depniche/doc/DunlinStory1.md

       iff it that environment is better for that kind of dunlin, or iff it's two steps better (and randomly chooses a direction if both neighbors are equally good).

+* Need to add death.
+When does a dunlin die?
+Do we store a nutritional state counter?
+Or does it die the first time it gets no food?

 ##### Proximity